kawu/hist-pl/lang-cluster/README.md

-neighborhood) can be determined on the basis of an existing clustering of the contemporary Polish language (or, to be more precise, the clustering present in the morphological dictionary for Polish, PoliMorf).
+neighborhood) can be determined on the basis of an existing clustering of the contemporary Polish language (or, to be more precise, the clustering present in the morphological dictionary of Polish, PoliMorf).
 Think about it.

 TODO
 ====

 * Currently, the "dawg" and "adict" libraries are separate.
-  The "adict" library should be build on top of the "dawg" library and use its DAWG representation of an automaton dictionary.
+  The "adict" library should be built on top of the "dawg" library and use its DAWG representation of an automaton dictionary.